aqiu384/megaten-database/docs/p3r/ave-walkthrough.md

 * Magician Rank 1: Auto
 ##### Evening
 * Talk to Mitsuru > Tartarus
+  * Need at least (Y7500) for social stats
+  * Can earn money immediately from chests and Coin shuffle cards
+  * Can earn money the next day after selling drops at Police Station
+  * Save before leaving Tartarus, sell drops the next day, then reload if not enough
   * All Tartarus-related achievements may be unlocked at your pace over course of game
-  * Need at least (Y7500) for social stats
 * Achievement: There's No "I" in "Team"
 * Achievement: The First of Many
 * Achievement: The Thrill of the Hunt